lincolnloop/threads/README.md

     $ cp config/local.example.js config/local.js
     $ $EDITOR config/local.js

-To build the app, start a development server on port 8080, and rebuild automatically on changes, simply run gulp's default task:
+To build the app, start a development server on port 8000, and rebuild automatically on changes, simply run gulp's default task:

     $ gulp
+    $ # for port override:
+    $ PORT=8000 gulp

 The frontend of threads will automatically look for a backend (API) connection on the host specified in the `apiUrl` config parameter in your